jaredkc/html-emails/README.md

 # HTML Emails

-A simple setup to development and build HTML emails
+> A simple HTML email development setup and a build script to inline the styles.